-I started this blog 5 years ago in April 2012 and I decided it was about time to (again) update this “About” page.
+I started this blog in April 2012 and I decided it was about time to (again) update this “About” page.
 The title “2 Lazy 4 Gym” was chosen not because I am actually lazy but because I value my time.
-I have a million things to do every day—and that includes working out at least once a day (usually twice) and I do not want to waste that precious time driving to the gym and doing all of the gym stuff before I can even get started working out.
+I have a million things to do every day—and that includes working out and I do not want to waste that precious time driving to the gym and doing all of the gym stuff before I can even get started working out.
 Nor do I want to alter my day for a gym class schedule.
 Or worse—wait my turn to use strength training equipment that is covered with other people’s sweat.
 Then have to drive home sweaty (because I will not shower in a gym shower—I spent too many years in the military to ever want to shower in a public place again).
 And finally, I am an introvert.
 Working out is “me” time—not social hour.
-I do not need to take pictures of myself in the gym mirror before, during or after a workout to post to Facebook.
+I do not need to take pictures of myself in the gym mirror before, during or after a workout to post to social media.
 I just want to work out with my favorite trainers in the privacy of my own home.

 The reason I created this blog is because I have 100s of workout DVDs and the collection just keeps growing.
-There are currently 300+ work out reviews on this blog—and I still have tons of workouts to review.
+There are currently 800+ work out reviews on this blog—and I still have tons of workouts to review.
 I also have exercise ADHD—so I rarely do a workout frequently enough to remember it in detail.
 Pre-blog I kept track of things on paper, but that was unwieldy and I was inconsistent about recording things plus I misplaced them.
 So I decided a database was the answer.
 And that’s what this blog is—a database of the workouts I own (and in the past few years workouts that I have streamed or done on YouTube).

 A little bit about me.
 Now, I know this blog is done anonymously but the basics about me are: I am a female in her late-40s, married w/ two children, two dogs and a well-equipped home gym.
 I consider myself an advanced home exerciser, but I am no power lifter or cross-fitter.
 Nor am I a fitness trainer.
 I just love to workout.
 I also think I am something of a hoarder.
 I don’t hoard everything but for some reason I do purchase workout DVDs somewhat compulsively.
 I can’t explain it, but there are worse compulsions to have.